Pikey Peak and Dudhkunda Lake Solu Khumbu Trek

 Practicalities

-Arriving into Kathmandu we will arrange your airport pick up and transfer to the hotel of your choice, we have a number we can recommend, and after a day of sightseeing around Thamel it is an 8 hour drive by road to Paphlu which is the start of the trek.
-The trek will be led by one of our Sherpa guides and porters will carry your main bag (either a duffle or a rucksack), and mostly the accommodation is in Sherpa lodges which provide all the meals which are normally traditional fare like dal bhat, rice, potatoes and sometimes meat.
+Arriving into Kathmandu we will arrange your airport pick up and transfer to the hotel of your choice, we have a number we can recommend, and after a day of sightseeing around Thamel it is an 8 hour drive by road towards Paphlu.
+The trek will be led by one of our Sherpa guides and porters will carry your main bag (either a duffle or a rucksack), and mostly the accommodation is in Sherpa lodges or teahouses which provide all the meals which are normally traditional fare like dal bhat, rice, potatoes, meat and vegetables.
 In this lower region you are less likely to find western foods but there will be noodles, omelettes, pancakes, bread and fruit, and plenty of chocolate and snacks.
-Water is best boiled and kept in your bottle, rather than buying plastic bottles, and the lodges will have hot showers and bedrooms with beds, mattresses and some bedding like blankets.
+Water is best boiled and kept in your bottle, rather than buying plastic bottles, and the lodges will have hot showers and bedrooms with beds, mattresses and some bedding available to borrow like blankets.

-You can bring your sleeping bag or a sleeping sheet or liner and then borrow a blanket.
-Toilets are mostly Asian style ‘long drops’ but in the bigger villages you will find flush toilets.
-You can buy toilet paper but feel free to bring your own biodegradable paper, and do also bring your own sanitary products from home.
-Everything will be in Nepali rupees so bring local cash in small denominations and expect to spend about £50-£100 for personal expenses like showers, snacks, boiled water and charging.
+Toilets are mostly Asian style ‘long drops’ but in the bigger villages you will find some flush toilets.
+You can buy toilet paper but better to bring your own recycled biodegradable paper, and do also bring your own sanitary products from home.
+Everything will be in Nepali rupees so bring local cash in small denominations and expect to spend about £100 for personal expenses like showers, snacks, boiled water and charging.
 We have a page called Nepal Local Price Guide which will help with figures.
-The lodges will have power and often solar panels and batteries with an inverter but they will charge something for you to use a socket.
-Some of the lower lodges will have wifi and mobile signal, but mostly do not expect to get online.
-You can buy a local sim card in Kathmandu which will enable you to make calls.
+The lodges will have power and often solar panels and batteries with an inverter and they may charge something for you to use a socket.
+Or bring a powerpack.
+Most of the lodges will have mobile wifi, enough to use whatsapp and emails but not to livestream.
+You can buy an e-sim from a provider like Airalo or get a Nepali sim card in Kathmandu.

-You can leave travel clothes in the hotel or in our office store, and on trek take just a duffle or rucksack for the porter to carry (15kgs is normal) and then a day sack with essentials for the day like a water bottle, suncream, hat, snacks, camera, small first aid kit and any other small items.
+You can leave travel clothes in the hotel or in our office store, and on trek take a duffle or rucksack for the porter to carry (15kgs is normal) and then a day sack with essentials for the day like a water bottle, suncream, hat, snacks, camera and snacks.
 This may change as the days go by, for example warmer clothing as you go higher, an umbrella if it’s likely to rain, a head torch if it’s an early start.

 We have a page called Nepal Preparation which will help with further information.